-Although ambiguity is considered a flaw in writing, many writers use this technique to allow readers to understand their works in a variety of ways giving them depth and complexity.
-Let us analyze some examples in literature.
+Although ambiguity is considered a flaw in writing, many writers use this technique to allow readers to understand their works in a variety of ways, giving them depth and complexity.
+Let us analyze some ambiguity examples in the literature.

 “I ran all the way to the main gate, and then I waited a second till I got my breath.
 I have no wind, if you want to know the truth.
 I’m quite a heavy smoker, for one thing—that is, I used to be.
 They made me cut it out.
 Another thing, I grew six and a half inches last year.
 That’s also how I practically got t.b. and came out here for all these goddam checkups and stuff.
 I’m pretty healthy though.”

-The words “they” and “here” used by a character “Holden Caulfield” are ambiguous.
-But the readers are allowed to presume from the context that “they” might be the professionals helping out Holden and “here” might be a rehabilitation center.
+The words “they” and “here” used by the speaker are ambiguous.
+But the readers are allowed to presume from the context that “they” might be the professionals helping out Holden, and “here” might be a rehabilitation center.